lukeprosser/shopping-cart-tech-test/README.md

 * Print receipt button displayed within modal upon purchase.
 * Discount codes tracked using localStorage.
 * Purchase state tracked using localStorage.
+* Prevent duplicate items being added to cart.
 * Dynamic empty cart message.

+### Discount codes

+The following discount codes can be used:

+* CODE10
+* CODE20
+* CODE30
+* CODE40
+* CODE50
+* CODE60
+* CODE70
+* CODE80

+Each discount code corresponds to a discount percentage, which will be automatically removed from the cart total.

+Discount codes can be reset by clearing localStorage.